Olympus PEN-F versus Olympus E-M5 II

 Both the PEN-F and the E-M5 II are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The E-M5 II replaced the earlier Olympus E-M5, while the PEN-F does not have a direct predecessor.

-So what is the bottom line?
-Which of the two cameras – the Olympus PEN-F or the Olympus E-M5 II – has the upper hand?
+So what conclusions can be drawn?
+Is the Olympus PEN-F better than the Olympus E-M5 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Olympus PEN-F: